-Clexa is named after two iconic LGBTQ+ characters, Clarke and Lexa, from the American tv show CW's The 100.
+Clexa is named after two queer female characters, Clarke and Lexa, from the American tv show CW's The 100.
 Fans fell in love as their unique dynamic progressed, portraying two strong women in positions of leadership.

 The 2015/2016 TV season alone had managed to kill off an unprecedented number of queer women characters belonging to an already underrepresented community.
 This further perpetuated what is now commonly referred to as the "Bury Your Gays" (BYG) trope.

 While developing this documentary, we've asked ourselves: how does the current state of our political climate influence our call for more positive media representation?
-Just how important is it that we have queer media as a form of entertainment and self care?
+Just how important is it that we have queer media as a form of entertainment and self-care?